UQ-RCC/hpc-docs/guides/conda-environment.md

 - `anaconda3`
 - `miniconda3`

+### Miniforge Features
+- Miniforge includes the `mamba` command in addition to `conda`.
+- `mamba` is a drop-in replacement for `conda`, offering faster dependency resolution.
+The two commands are interchangeable.
+- Environments created with `mamba` are still referred to as **Conda** environments and follow the same configuration methods.
+- By default, Miniforge uses the `conda-forge` channel for package management.

-Several versions are available as modules on Bunya.
+Several versions of Anaconda3, Miniconda3, and Miniforge, are available as modules on Bunya.
 Use `module avail anaconda miniconda miniforge` to check on current versions available.

 ```
 anaconda3/2022.05